A low-energy limit of Yang-Mills theory on de Sitter space: Introduction

 Our universe appears to be asymptotically de Sitter (not Minkowski) at very early and very late times.
 This provides strong motivation for studying Yang--Mills theory on de Sitter space dS$_4$ -- its solutions, boundary conditions, inequivalent ground states, infrared limit etc..
 Some steps in these directions were made in \cite{Pop}--\cite{LZ}.
+In the aforementioned picture on Minkowski space, the dynamical symmetries act on the spatial infinities associated with the null infinities ${\cal J}^\pm$.
+In contrast, de Sitter space does not have a spatial infinity, and so one would expect a simple application of these established ideas to not lead to any interesting physics.
+Our work proposes an alternative perspective which says that this is not the end of the story for de Sitter space.
 Topologically, dS$_4$ is $\R\times S^3$, and it is conformally equivalent to the Lorentzian cylinder $(-\sfrac{\pi}{2},\sfrac{\pi}{2})\times S^3$.
-Hence, dS$_4$ has two conformal boundaries, both isomorphic to $S^3$.
-In the present paper we explore the additional degrees of freedom which arise in Yang--Mills theory on bundles framed over this boundary.
-In particular, we aim to consider a low-energy limit of Yang--Mills theory on dS$_4$ and to show that classical Yang--Mills dynamics in the infrared is described by geodesic motion in the infinite-dimensional group manifold $C^\infty (S^3, G)/G$ of based smooth maps from $S^3\subset\,$dS$_4$ into the structure group $G$.
+Hence, dS$_4$ has two temporal, spacelike conformal boundaries, both isomorphic to $S^3$.
+The nature of this conformal structure leads to many important and subtle differences which are not relevant in the well-studied Minkowski and asymptotically flat cases.
+This paper aims to address these by exploring the consequences of framing bundles over these boundaries in the context of Yang--Mills theory, and in particular to describe a low-energy limit of such a theory.
+We show that the classical Yang--Mills dynamics in the infrared is described by geodesic motion in the infinite-dimensional group manifold $C^\infty (S^3, G)/G$ of based smooth maps from $S^3\subset\,$dS$_4$ into the structure group $G$.